supposedly/nutshell/README.md

 ## To do
 - Support switching symmetries partway through via the `symmetries:` directive.
 (When parsing, this will result in all transitions being expanded to the 'lowest' symmetry type specified overall).
-- Do something(???) to attempt to simplify permutationally-symmetric transitions as in TripleLife.
+- Do something (???) to attempt to simplify permutationally-symmetric transitions such as in TripleLife.